amitjoy/osgi-test/README.md

 # osgi-test

-An easy to use utility test class to be extended for OSGi integration tests
+An easy to use utility test class to be extended for OSGi integration testing